josephscott/php-http/README.md

 ## Install

+`composer require josephscott/php-http`

-The quick approach is to grab a copy of `https://raw.githubusercontent.com/josephscott/php-http/trunk/src/http.php` and `require` it as needed.
+Alternatively you can grab a copy of `https://raw.githubusercontent.com/josephscott/php-http/trunk/src/http.php` and `require` it as needed.

 ## Testing
 `make test`